 In August 2017, the RGGI states announced a set of proposed program changes for Years 2021 through 2030.
-131 Under this extended program design, the RGGI states will continue to reduce CO_2 emissions through 2030, eventually achieving a CO_2 emissions level 30 percent below 2020 levels.
+132 Under this extended program design, the RGGI states will continue to reduce CO_2 emissions through 2030, eventually achieving a CO_2 emissions level 30 percent below 2020 levels.
 This new program design has also put forth a number of changes to the "Cost Containment Reserve" (a mechanism that allows for the release of more allowances in an auction if the price exceeds a certain threshold) and the creation of an "Emissions Containment Reserve" (a mechanism which withholds a number of available allowances if the allowance price remains below a certain threshold).
 Together, these triggers effectively act as a floor and ceiling on RGGI prices.
-132
+133

 In addition, in recent years, the RGGI region has begun to expand.
 The first new state to join RGGI was New Jersey in January 2020 (rejoining the program after leaving it in 2012).
 Later in 2020, Virginia finalized its rulemaking to join RGGI, effective January 1, 2021.
 Finally, Pennsylvania is also developing a draft regulatory proposal to join RGGI (with the state slated to on January 1, 2023), though this rulemaking remains ongoing.
-The RGGI (with the state slated to on January 1, 2023), though this

 Starting in April 2020, Pennsylvania Department of Environmental Protection tasked ICF International with developing RGGI price projections under a base case and a case where Pennsylvania joins the 11-state RGGI region.
 ICF International is the same firm that typically creates RGGI price forecasts on behalf of RGGI, Inc. This includes the RGGI price modeling generated in the 2016 RGGI Program Design, which served as the basis for RGGI prices in the 2018 AESC Study.
-136
+137